Rob Melton

 Traveled throughout Europe June–August 1973.
 Visited England, the Netherlands, Germany, Austria, Switzerland, Italy, France, Spain and Morocco, North Africa.
 Mexico.
 Canada.

-After travelling abroad, I returned with a strong desire to see and get to know the rest of my country.
+After travelling abroad, I returned with a strong desire to see and get to know the rest of the place I call home.
 I spent the next 40 years traveling across the country visiting, photographing, and talking to locals about the places they call home.

 I also decided to write and photograph about the places I call home.
 I’ve been to every corner in Oregon, and lived in Southern Oregon, Eastern Oregon, and Western Oregon.